zhanghengdev/MutualGuide/README.md

 **Remarks:**

 - For training without MutualGuide, just remove the '--mutual_guide';
+- For training without MixUp, just remove the '--mixup';
 - The default folder to save trained model is `weights/`.

 ## Evaluation